Thomas Schelling: Arms and Influence (1966)

 Schelling's theories about war were extended in Arms and Influence, published in 1966.
 According to the publisher, the book "carries forward the analysis so brilliantly begun in his earlier The Strategy of Conflict (1960) and Strategy and Arms Control (with Morton Halperin, 1961), and makes a significant contribution to the growing literature on modern war and diplomacy."
 Chapter headings include The Diplomacy of Violence, The Diplomacy of Ultimate Survival and The Dynamics of Mutual Alarm.

-Within this work, Schelling discusses military capabilities and how they can be used as bargaining power.
-Instead of just considering the choices available to you on a surface level, you can think ahead to try to influence the other party to come to the conclusion you want.
-Specifically he mentions the actions taken by the U.S. during the Cuban and Berlin crises and how they functioned not just as preparation for war, but signals as well.
-For example, Schelling points out that the bombing of North Vietnam "is as much coercive as tactical".
+Within the work, Schelling discusses military capabilities and how they can be used as bargaining power.
+Instead of considering only the choices that are available on a surface level, one can think ahead to try to influence the other party to come to the desired conclusion.
+Specifically, Schelling mentions the actions taken by the U.S. during the Cuban and Berlin crises and how they functioned as not only preparation for war but also signals.
+For example, Schelling points out that the bombing of North Vietnam "is as much coercive as tactical."
 Not only was the bombing to cripple their enemies armies, but it also served to bring Vietnam to the table for negotiations.
 Much of this writing was influenced largely due to Schelling's personal interest in Game Theory and its application to nuclear armaments.
-By suggesting nuclear weapons as a deterrent instead of a solution, Schelling was able to help prevent another nuclear bombing from happening.

 Schelling's work influenced Robert Jervis.

 Micromotives and Macrobehavior (1978)

 In 1969 and 1971, Schelling published widely cited articles dealing with racial dynamics and what he termed "a general theory of tipping."
-In these papers he showed that a preference that one's neighbors be of the same color, or even a preference for a mixture "up to some limit," could lead to total segregation, thus arguing that motives, malicious or not, were indistinguishable as to explaining the phenomenon of complete local separation of distinct groups.
+In those papers, he showed that a preference that one's neighbors be of the same color, or even a preference for a mixture "up to some limit," can lead to total segregation.
+He thus argued that motives, malicious or not, were indistinguishable as to explaining the phenomenon of complete local separation of distinct groups.
 He used coins on graph paper to demonstrate his theory by placing pennies and dimes in different patterns on the "board" and then moving them one by one if they were in an "unhappy" situation.

 Schelling's dynamics has been cited as a way of explaining variations that are found in what are regarded as meaningful differences – gender, age, race, ethnicity, language, sexual preference, and religion.
-Once a cycle of such change has begun, it may have a self-sustaining momentum.
-His 1978 book Micromotives and Macrobehavior expanded on and generalized these themes and is often cited in the literature of agent-based computational economics.
+A cycle of such change, once it has begun, may have a self-sustaining momentum.
+Schelling's 1978 book Micromotives and Macrobehavior expanded on and generalized those themes and is often cited in the literature of agent-based computational economics.